You mean I don’t have to plan for EVERYTHING?

 We like to call this the “No building, no people, no systems, no suppliers” model.
 Are you building a brand new Business Continuity Plan (BCP)?
 Including strategies for these four impacts will give you a solid foundation for your plan.
 Have a mature BCP?
 Try taking a step back and reviewing it from the “No building, no people, no systems, no suppliers” lens.
 Does your current plan allow you to recover from any (or all) of these impacts?
 Ultimately, your BCP should be designed to support the decisions and strategies your organization will implement given an interruption.
 Taking a broader approach and assessing how these key impacts will be addressed throughout recovery can lessen the burden of planning and instill confidence in your plan.

 The “No building, no people, no systems, no suppliers” model is just one more example of how BCP planning with KingsBridge Is Simple and Straightforward (K.I.S.S.).
-If you want to learn more, stop by our booth at the DRJ FallWorld trade show or reach out to us today!
+If you want to learn more, chat with us through here or reach out to us today!

 KingsBridgeBCP offers businesses of all sizes BCP Software Solutions and industry know how based on best practices.
 From a FREE Edition to a Platinum Edition there is a Shield for everyone.
 Our software packages are customized to meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
 To learn more about KingsBridge click here.